-Our calculations show that despite of the difference in damping in ballistic (\ref{ballistic damping}) and diffusive (\ref{diffusive damping}) regimes the temperature dependence of resistivity has the same form for both of the cases.
-It is quadratic at temperatures lower than the inverse relaxation time and linear at larger temperature.
-We get that in the ballistic scattering regime at temperatures $T<T_{0}$ resistivity has quadratic temperature dependence
+Our calculations show that despite of the different expression for damping in ballistic (\ref{ballistic damping}) and diffusive (\ref{diffusive damping}) regimes, the temperature dependence of resistivity has the same analytical form for both of them.
+It is quadratic at low temperatures and linear at larger.
+The transition temperature is proportional to the inverse relaxation time of the domain walls fluctuations.
+For the ballistic scattering regime at temperatures $T<T_{0}$ the resistivity has a quadratic temperature dependence